-Under the Discount Window Facility, the DMO may lend gilt-edged securities to the Bank of England for a fee, so that it may swap them with participating banks for eligible collateral.
-Further information on this operation, including usage data, is available on the Bank of England website at www.bankofengland. co.uk.
+Under the Discount Window Facility, the DMO may lend gilts to the Bank of England for a fee, so that it may swap them with participating banks for eligible collateral.
+Further information on this operation, including usage data, is available on the Bank of England website at www.bankofengland.co.uk.